autopartsource/aceslint/README.md

 basevehicle id's into human-readable values for easier consumption of the results.

 If you are interested in using/testing/contributing, feel free to contact Luke Smith lsmith@autopartsource.com.
 Our industry can benefit from open-source tools and collaboration.
+We want to connect with other industry people who share this view.
+If this tool looks like it would be helpful but the whole linux thing is a bit overwhelming, we will guide you through the process of getting up and running.

 The input xml file is processed in this order: